sassoftware/viya4-deployment/README.md

   - Deploy [metrics-server](https://github.com/bitnami/charts/tree/master/bitnami/metrics-server/) (AWS only)
   - Deploy [aws-ebs-csi-driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver) (AWS only)
   - Manage storageClass settings

+*NOTE*: See the list of [supported third-party components](./docs/third-party-components.md) for more information.
+For information on networking considerations for these and other components, see [networking considerations](./docs/user/NetworkingConsiderations.md).

 - Deploy the SAS Viya Platform
   - Retrieve the deployment assets using [SAS Viya Orders CLI](https://github.com/sassoftware/viya4-orders-cli)
   - Retrieve cloud configuration from tfstate (if using a SAS Viya 4 IaC project)